Lilies and Other Flowers, c. 1920

 Oil on canvas

 24 x 20 inches

 Signed lower left ‘W. Glackens’

-According to the William Glackens scholar, the late William Gerdts, Glackens began to investigate still life painting as early as 1915-16 and his still lifes started to appear regularly in numerous exhibitions throughout the 1920s-30s until the artist’s death.
-Painted in a stoneware pitcher and placed on a draped red cloth table top, Lillies and Other Flowers is an accomplished and excellent example of Glackens’ still life painting demonstrating his mastery of colorful impressionistic brushwork influenced by his admiration of the artist Pierre August Renoir.
+William Glackens began to investigate still life painting as early as 1915-16, according to the Glackens scholar William Gerdts.
+His still lifes appeared regularly in exhibitions across the country beginning in the 1920s until his death in 1938.
+Depicting a stoneware pitcher and placed on a draped red cloth table top, Lillies and Other Flowers is an accomplished and excellent example of Glackens’ still life painting demonstrating his mastery of colorful impressionistic brushwork influenced by his admiration of the artist Pierre August Renoir.